-10 hours - 2.
-Exercises, reflections, discussions on application of the concepts and tools of values centred leadership 5 hours - 3.
-Activities 5 hours - 4.
+1, Simulated real world meetings, presentations and discussions 10 hours 2.
+Exercises on application of interview and group discussion skills taught in class 5 hours 3.
+5 hours 4.
 Simulated problem solving, decision making and execution case studies 6 Hours

-Students would be evaluated on the basis of the students' understanding of the concepts, and quality of their initiative and effort to develop themselves into leaders.
-Evaluation of students in this course is through their participation in class seminars, individual assignments and essays, that would track the student's work on various aspects of individual leadership development covered in the course, including self-appraisal to evaluate ones own progress.
-Evaluation:
+Students would be evaluated on the basis of the students' understanding of the concepts discussed, and quality of their initiative and effort to develop themselves.
+Evaluation of students in this course is through their participation in class in various activities.